naomibuell/DATA607_Project3/README.md

 ## Data Dictionary

+All cleaning and tidying was completed in R. Below descripes steps taken to prepare the following variables for analysis.

 ### Job Title

 -   The `title` column is tidied to remove additional information unrelated to job title within the cell, such as "Remote," "Hybrid," and "Onsite".
 Redudant information is verified against the existing `onsite_remote` column, for example.